-UK Queen Elizabeth's grandson splits from wife: Sun
+UK Queen Elizabeth's grandson Peter Phillips and wife to divorce

 Phillips has no royal title and has tended to stay out of the limelight.
 He did, however, organize a giant street party in front of Buckingham Palace to celebrate the queen’s 90th birthday in 2016.

-The Sun said the monarch, 93, would be very upset by the news which comes on the back on a series of major setbacks for the royal family.
+The Sun, newspaper which first reported the split, said the monarch, 93, would be very upset by the news which comes on the back on a series of major setbacks for the royal family.

 Harry and Meghan plunged the Windsors into crisis last month when they announced they wanted to cut back on official duties.
 That led to a deal which means they will retire as working royals to spend more time in Canada and the United States.